Skip to Content

 Check Out This Video To Learn About The Panda Shepherd…

 The University of California, Davis campus offers DNA testing for the Panda pattern.
-This allows German Shepherd breeders to establish if the KIT gene mutation causes any white patterning.
+This allows German Shepherd breeders to establish whether the KIT gene mutation causes white patterning.

 Black German Shepherd Puppy with white marking on chest.
 Can German Shepherds Have White Markings?

-There are often misunderstandings about whether German Shepherds having white markings on them can enter dog shows.
+There are often misunderstandings about whether German Shepherds with white markings can enter dog shows.
 However, this is a difficult question and depends entirely on the breed standard of the individual country.

 Let’s take a look at the individual kennel clubs.
 Firstly, this is what the American Kennel Club breed standard says:

-The white German Shepherd was banned from the conformation ring in the late 1960s by the AKC.
+The AKC banned the white German Shepherd from the conformation ring in the late 1960s.
 However, they are still allowed to be registered as purebred.
 They are also still permitted to participate in events, such as herding trials, tracking, and obedience.
-I have a separate top article all about white German Shepherds that you may find interesting.

 There is no mention in the American Kennel Club or Canadian Kennel Club breed standard of dogs with white markings.
 However, the consensus is inconspicuous white markings would not disqualify the dog from conformation.